Zolgensma: the assessment, treatment process, and after care – FAQs

 - Belfast

-Overall care of a child is always with their Referring Regional Neuromuscular Centre (RNMC) or Specialist Centre as care needs to be as convenient as possible for the family.
-Your child’s team at your regional centre will talk with you about caring for your child and keeping them as well as well as possible in preparation for, and after, their infusion
+Overall care of a child is always with their Referring Regional Neuromuscular Centre (RNMC) as care needs to be as convenient as possible for the family.

 Zolgensma is administered at the infusion centre.
 It’s a one-time intravenous (IV) infusion.
 It takes over 60 minutes to deliver the treatment.

-Novartis Gene Therapies told us in April 2021:
+Novartis Gene Therapies told us in April 2021

-"There is a need to set up a drip (intravenous cannulation) for your child – which usually goes into the arm.
-This does involve the sensation of a sharp scratch, the infusion itself should not cause any pain. "
+"A drip (intravenous cannulation) needs to be set up for your child.
+This usually goes into the arm.
+It gives the sensation of a sharp scratch.
+The infusion itself should not cause any pain. "

-In December 2021, the NMDT told us that:
+In December 2021, the NMDT told us that

 If your child is unwell or there are other issues at the centre it may be necessary to temporarily delay treatment of your child.
 Your treating clinician will make that decision.